What is Eelgrass?

 Through photosynthesis, eelgrass oxygenates the surrounding water and transfers oxygen deep within the surrounding sediment, making it inhabitable for other organisms while producing energy for itself in the form of glucose.
 Eelgrass also removes excess carbon dioxide from the environment and may be an important source of carbon sequestration.

-Eelgrass beds are important nursery grounds and refuge from predation for many species of fish and invertebrates.
+Eelgrass beds are important nursery grounds and provide refuge from predation for many species of fish and invertebrates.
 Many species actually lay eggs on the eelgrass leaves for protection until they hatch.
 Eelgrass can also provide shade for some species, reducing the occurrence of overheating.

 Eelgrass is food for herbivores such as turtles, Brant geese and small invertebrates.
 Dead eelgrass provides organic matter for bottom-dwelling decomposers such as bacteria that break it down into forms of energy utilized by other organisms, including eelgrass.